One of the benefits of 3D-printing is that you can print parts already assembled. This chapter explains how to design for assemblies.

 For some constructions it is preferable to print separate parts and assemble them after printing.
 For example, if you want different colors or require a nice and tight fit.
 A tolerance of 0,1 mm will get you a tight fit, a tolerance of 0,2 mm will result in a loose fit.
 When designed with 0,0 mm tolerance you have a slight press fit.

 Another popular method of connecting parts is with snap-fits.
 These connections consist of a snap hook on one part and a cut-out or slot on the other part.
 When pressing the parts together, the snap hook bends backwards until it locks into place.
+To ensure the snap-fit is flexible enough, make sure to have a minimum length of 3mm.
+Also take into account the flexibility of the material you select.
+PA11 and PA12 are both flexible enough to create snap-fits.

 It may take some trial and error to get the stiffness of the hooks just right.